rogue0137/wwcsf-algos/code-examples/dynamic-programming/dynamic_programming.md

                 # -- DP below: we are repeating a mathematical equation
                 #    to find out answer
                 if obstacleGrid[i][j] == 0:
-                    # if current previous left square and previous right square are 0, set current square to 1
+                    # if current previous left square and previous right square are 0, add square above and below it
                     obstacleGrid[i][j] = obstacleGrid[i-1][j] + obstacleGrid[i][j-1]
                 else:
                     obstacleGrid[i][j] = 0